 Traditionally, robots and humans work in separate environments, not letting both do the same task at the same time.
 But now new standards and devices make it easier and legally possible for robots to work with humans.
+These robots are known as collaborative robots or cobots.

 Since a cobot cannot hurt people working nearby, extensive safeguarding and safety control interlocks are no longer required, resulting in several notable advantages such as: